 C. SFC has an active governing and vision body, the SG, which is responsible for setting the mission and strategic direction of the Organization, oversight of the finances and operations, and enforcement of the policies of the Organization.
 The SG ensures that its WT Coordinators have the requisite skills and experience to carry out their duties and that all members understand their duties acting for the benefit of SFC and its public purpose.

-D. All SG, WT, active volunteers assigned projects and volunteer consultants will be requested to have on file a current resume, application, and signed-Volunteer Agreement.
+D. All SG, WT, and active volunteers assigned projects and volunteer consultants will be requested to have on file a current resume, application, and signed Volunteer Agreement.